 Gaining the approval for Alpha will help GVK complete financing and secure final mining consents in the second half, GVK Group Chairman GV Krishna Reddy said on May 29.
 GVK, controlled by billionaire Reddy, plans to raise $7 billion of debt to help fund the development, as well as $3 billion by selling equity stakes in the project.

-Vale SA (VALE), the world’s second-biggest miner, and India’s Adani Enterprises Ltd. (ADE) are also developing thermal coal mines in the Galilee Basin to meet Asian demand.
+Vale SA (VALE:US), the world’s second-biggest miner, and India’s Adani Enterprises Ltd. (ADE) are also developing thermal coal mines in the Galilee Basin to meet Asian demand.
 The Alpha mine will produce about 30 million metric tons of coal a year, with construction expected between 2013 and 2016, subject to approvals.

 GVK agreed in September to pay $1.26 billion for a 79 percent stake in two coal projects as well as 100 percent of the rail and port project from Rinehart’s Hancock Prospecting.